Okpainmo/fast-django-backend-template/README.md

 docker run -d --name fdbt_pg__prod -p 5435:5432 -e POSTGRES_USER=your-user-name -e POSTGRES_PASSWORD=your-password -e POSTGRES_DB=fast_django_backend_template__db_prod postgres
 ```

-# P.S: starting docker postgres instances for `staging` and `prod` may not be necessary since you would want to use real(remotely provisioned) databases for those.
+> P.S: starting docker postgres instances for `staging` and `prod` may not be necessary since you would want to use real(remotely provisioned) databases for those.

-**CONNECT YOUR DATABASES TO A POSTGRESQL GUI SOFTWARE/SERVICE - E.G PGADMIN, TO VIEW THEM**.
+CONNECT YOUR DATABASES TO A POSTGRESQL GUI SOFTWARE/SERVICE - E.G PGADMIN, TO VIEW THEM.

 **Option 2: update the `docker-compose.yaml` file on the project's root - using the added `docker-compose.template.yaml` file as a guide, and start all the databases at once**.